ericddm/Python-dotNet-5820/README.md

 This python script was created based on the RFSA example called: "RFSA Getting Started IQ (IQ Device).vi"

 #### Example using both RFSA and RFSG
 Instrument set with a pair mmpx cables looping I In (+/-) to I Out (+/-).
-The RFSG example will continuosly generate until the user presses "enter".
+The RFSG example will continuously generate until the user presses "enter".
 Please note that the acquired tone frequency is configured by shifting by 1 KHz the IQ Out Carrier Frequency instead of generating a waveform of 1 KHz at the configure IQ Rate.
-Run RFSG first which will continuosly generate a tone and then run the RFSA script.
+Run RFSG first which will continuously generate a tone and then run the RFSA script.

 ```
 python source\RFSGGettingStartedIQDevice.py --resource <your device name>